 With P2P automation, however, that cumbersome process is a thing of the past.
-P2P automation software allows for easy, automatic updates to requisitions and purchase orders, providing approval reroutes as necessary.
+Purchase to Pay software allows for easy, automatic updates to requisitions and purchase orders, providing approval reroutes as necessary.
 In addition, your documentation is stored digitally for automatic matching with PO numbers, invoices, and delivery receipts.

 Automation also alleviates audit pain: Requisitions are digitally tied to purchase orders, receipts, and invoices in the system, making for a clean, easily accessible audit trail.

 Looking for a way to streamline your requisition and purchase order process with automation?
 Contact us.